 Set among the numerous medieval castles of Portugal's rural Alentejo, this cycling holiday blends picturesque landscapes with the World Heritage town of Évora and the famous vineyards and cellars of the region.
 Whitewashed rows of traditional houses punctuate vast meadows of cork and olive trees and ancient landscapes with stone circles.
-Visit marble, cheese making and ceramic enterpirses, enjoy lunch and tastings in local vineyards and witness how the tradition of 17th century handmade tapestries is still maintained.
+Visit marble, cheese making and ceramic enterprises, enjoy lunch and tastings in local vineyards and witness how the tradition of 17th century handmade tapestries is still maintained.

 With 2 night stays in three lovely hotels proudly serving excellent local cuisine and our easy tranfers to and from Lisbon, this is a magical and fascinating exploration of an unspoilt region.
 With manageable cycling distances on quiet roads, you will have plenty of time to enjoy it all!